garvit3835/how-to-guides/mergequeue/queue-dequeue-via-api.md

-# API to queue / dequeue
+# Queue / Dequeue via API

 Aviator provides a set of [<mark style="color:blue;">APIs</mark>](https://docs.aviator.co/reference/api-documentation) and [<mark style="color:blue;">webhooks</mark>](https://docs.aviator.co/reference/webhooks) that you can leverage to build custom workflows.
 In addition, you can use the [<mark style="color:blue;">Pilot automated workflows</mark>](https://docs.aviator.co/reference/pilot-automated-actions) to define your custom logic.